 The Ultimate Irony

 While Perry’s death brought these women together and also on a path to both individual and collective healing, it was all based on a lie.
-A lie concocted to protect not only Bonnie but all involved and they were all complicit in this cover up.
-The final image of the season (while originally supposed to be a mini series, Season 2 is now filming) showed the women and their children together, seemingly happy and healing together on the beach.
+A lie concocted to protect not only Bonnie but all involved and they were all complicit in this cover-up.
+The final image of the season (while originally supposed to be a mini-series, Season 2 is now filming) showed the women and their children together, seemingly happy and healing together on the beach.
 In the distance, the detective that had been interviewing witnesses all season long was watching them, still putting her case together.
-Perry’s death might have ended some chapters but the show told us that life goes on and apparently, so does this criminal investigation.
+Perry’s death might have ended some chapters, but the show told us that life goes on and apparently, so does this criminal investigation.

 Big Little Lies took the position of no matter how big or small, lies add up and become something bigger.
 No matter what our intentions are, no matter if we’re lying to ourselves or others, people we love and ourselves can and will get hurt.
 So what does that mean for the lie told about Perry’s death?
 Sure, he was a violent, horrible human being who hurt everyone in his life.
 Will the women be able to truly heal now that they have this lie to keep with the police looking over their shoulder?

 I really enjoyed this series.
-I was captivated by the characters, the plot and despite never feeling like the mystery itself was that strong, it didn’t need to be.
+I was captivated by the characters, the plot, and despite never feeling like the mystery itself was that strong, it didn’t need to be.
 This was definitely a character driven show and these women’s individual and collective journeys were the story being told.
 In addition to the themes previously discussed, the social commentary in this show was strong.
 As a society, we are watching women stand up and say enough is enough to many societal injustices.
 While the theme of lying was certainly a central component of the series, the fact that change only comes with unity was another.
 These women all had their differences.
-On paper, they had many reasons to not get along.
-However when the call to action came they didn’t pick and choose who could fight alongside them.
+On paper, they had many reasons not to get along.
+However, when the call to action came, they didn’t pick and choose who could fight alongside them.
 They put their differences aside and fought the fictional symbol of male oppression, Perry, together.
-What happens now that the symbol has been defeated is anyone’s guess — life goes on and they’re left with the lie…….
+What happens now that the symbol has been defeated is anyone’s guess—life goes on, and they’re left with the lie.